TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ReviewInformation.rst

          Tested and reviewed for TYPO3 9.5.5 on April 11, 2019

-*If* pages become outdated and are not fixed immediately, you can modify the review information on the start page, e.g.
+*If* pages become outdated and are not fixed immediately, you can modify the review information on the start page, for example

 :Status: